-- (a) If a player had possession of the puck in the neutral zone and an opposing player who is located in the defending, neutral or attacking zones throws their stick or any other object at the puck or puck carrier, the penalty to be assessed would be a Minor penalty, except when such act has been penalized by the awarding of a Penalty Shot as in example (c) below. - (b) If a player has possession of the puck in their attacking zone and an opposing player who is located in the defending, neutral or attacking zones throws their stick or any object at the puck or puck carrier, a Penalty Shot would be awarded. - (c) If a player has possession of the puck in the neutral zone and an opposing player who is located in the defending, neutral or attacking zones throws their stick or any other object at the puck or puck carrier, and during the time elapsed between the actual throwing of the stick and the time when the stick actually reaches the puck or puck carrier, that puck (or puck carrier) has reached the attacking zone, then a Penalty Shot will be awarded.
+- (a) If a player had possession of the puck in the neutral zone and an opposing player who is located in the defending, neutral or attacking zones throws, shoots, or kicks their stick or any other object at the puck or puck carrier, the penalty to be assessed would be a Minor penalty, except when such act has been penalized by the awarding of a Penalty Shot as in example (c) below. - (b) If a player has possession of the puck in their attacking zone and an opposing player who is located in the defending, neutral or attacking zones throws, shoots, or kicks their stick or any object at the puck or puck carrier, a Penalty Shot would be awarded. - (c) If a player has possession of the puck in the neutral zone and an opposing player who is located in the defending, neutral or attacking zones throws, shoots, or kicks their stick or any other object at the puck or puck carrier, and during the time elapsed between the actual throwing, shooting, or kicking of the stick and the time when the stick actually reaches the puck or puck carrier, that puck (or puck carrier) has reached the attacking zone, then a Penalty Shot will be awarded.

-A stick is thrown to a player on the ice by a teammate who is also on the ice.
+A stick is thrown, shot, or kicked to a player on the ice by a teammate who is also on the ice.
 The player picks up the stick.

-Assess a Minor penalty to the player throwing the stick, and assess a Minor penalty under Rule 10.6 - Illegal Equipment.
+Assess a Minor penalty to the offending player, and assess a Minor penalty under Rule 10.6 - Illegal Equipment.

-Note 1: If the player throwing the stick was on the Players' or Penalty Benches, then they should be penalized with a Minor penalty and Game Misconduct penalty under Rule 8.4 (a) & (e) - Interference from the Bench.
+Note 1: If the offending player was on the Players' or Penalty Benches, then they should be penalized with a Minor penalty and Game Misconduct penalty under Rule 8.4 (a) & (e) - Interference from the Bench.

-Where a stick is thrown by a defending player in the neutral zone and another stick is thrown at the puck or puck carrier by a defending player in their defending zone, a Minor penalty will be assessed and a Penalty Shot will be awarded.
+Where a stick is thrown, shot, or kicked by a defending player in the neutral zone and another stick is thrown, shot, or kicked at the puck or puck carrier by a defending player in their defending zone, a Minor penalty will be assessed and a Penalty Shot will be awarded.
 Should the player who was fouled score on the Penalty Shot, the Minor penalty will still be assessed for the first infraction in the neutral zone.